professor/exceptional/README.md

 | team_id | integer |
 | json | blob |

-5) The current user state.
+5) The current application state.
 This includes the current user google email address, the selected team id and team name, and a authentication token for using the json integration layer.
 At present, we are exploring whether to store this information in a bundle or in a content provider

 On the server, the database is defined by this schema: